-The test programme runs a series of tests, first for the porting abstraction layer (and so can be used to validate any new ports) and then upon each data structure, and stops running on any test failure or error of any kind.
+The test programme is a thin command line veneer to libtest.
+It runs a series of tests, first for the porting abstraction layer (and so can be used to validate any new ports) and then upon each data structure, and stops running on any test failure or error of any kind.

 Testing lock-free code is problematic since a large class of bugs are race conditions, which are impossible or nearly impossible to methodically reproduce.
 As such testing consists in part of simple API tests to enure every function does what it is supposed to do at least when in the absence of race conditions, but in the main of best-effort attempts to provoke race conditions and detect them.

 Make sure you run the release build - the debug build does so much extra work that it misses race conditions the release build will pick up on.